Ktt-Development/docs.kttdevelopment.com/simplehttpserver/handler/redirect-handler.md

+---
+title: Redirect Handler
+body: |
+    A [`RedirectHandler`](/simplehttpserver/documentation/com/kttdevelopment/simplehttpserver/handler/RedirectHandler.html) is used to redirect the user to a different page without leaving the redirect page in the history.
+---
 # Redirect Handler

 This handler redirects the user to a different page, without saving the redirect url to the history.